-For those of you whom I’ve had the pleasure of guiding in the field, you know I make no secret of my obsession with Costa Rica.
+For those of you I’ve had the pleasure of guiding in the field over the years, you know I make no secret of my obsession with Costa Rica.
 The small Central American country, nestled between Nicaragua and Panama, is, geographically, about the size of West Virginia.
 For those of you in Europe, Costa Rica is about 1/5th the size of the United Kingdom.
 But, what the country lacks in landmass, it more than makes up for in biodiversity.
 Though only making up about .03% of the world’s landmass, the country boasts nearly 5% of the world’s plant and animal species.

 Costa Rica is home to nearly 900 species of birds, both migratory and year-round resident species.
 And though the country is small enough that you can see both Caribbean and Pacific coasts from the country’s tallest peak, Mount Chirripo, Costa Rica’s wide range of microclimates allows for entirely different ecosystems to thrive in different parts of the country.
 From the Pacific rainforests to 14,000-foot peaks, and the humid jungles of the Caribbean coastline, distinct groups of species live in each zone of the country.

 For Backcountry Journeys clients who travel with us to Costa Rica, we’ve developed our tour to capitalize on the enormous diversity of the country’s different ecosystems.
 This article is a look at each of three distinct zones, the cloud forests of the Talamanca Mountains, the Pacific rainforests of the Osa Peninsula, and the Caribbean coastline of Tortuguero National Park, and a preview of the enormous range of wildlife you will encounter on this trip, specifically the birds!